mikeyolang/trial-navigation-menu-bar/README.md

 # trial-navigation-menu-bar
-This consists off a sample navigation menu
+This consists of a sample navigation menu